Professional edition active

 Immunosuppressive therapy

 Immunosuppressants should be considered only for patients with symptomatic idiopathic membranous nephropathy and for those most at risk of progressive disease.
-While there is no strong evidence that immunosuppressive therapy has a long-term benefit for patient or kidney survival, it appears to improve rates of remission and possibly progression to end-stage kidney disease (ESKD) (1, 2, 3).
-Older and chronically ill patients are at greater risk of infectious complications due to immunosuppressants.
+While there is no strong evidence that immunosuppressive therapy has a long-term benefit for patient or kidney survival, it appears to improve rates of remission and possibly slows rate of progression to kidney failure (1, 2, 3).
+Patients who are older or chronically ill are at greater risk of infectious complications due to immunosuppressants.

 Therapies of unproven long-term value include IV immune globulin and nonsteroidal anti-inflammatory drugs (NSAIDs).

-Kidney transplantation is an option for patients with end-stage kidney disease.
-Membranous nephropathy recurs in about 10% of patients, with loss of graft in up to 50%.
+Kidney transplantation is an option for patients with kidney failure.
+Membranous nephropathy recurs in approximately 30% of patients at 10 years, with loss of graft in approximately 10% (4).

 Treatment references